-We have really had a new manga to talk about in a while in a topic.
+We haven't really had a new manga to talk about in a while in a topic.

 Act-Age is a Shounen manga on weekly shounen jump: "Kei Yonagi comes from a poor family.
 Her father ran out on her and her two younger siblings, leaving her to fend for the family herself.
 When the opportunity comes to chase her dream of becoming an actress, Yonagi jumps at the chance.
 Catching the eye of Director Sumiji Kuroyama, Yonagi’s opportunity to shine has come.
 However, Yonagi’s talent for acting comes from her extreme and innate ability for Method Acting, one that various individuals note as potentially self-destructive."